theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

    * A **Test Program**, returning TRUE or FALSE
    * An **Effect Program** conditionally executed on TRUE or FALSE result from the preceding Test Program(s)

 Note: These programs are implemented internally not as GEMscript syntax, but are expressed in what we call **stack machine code** (aka SMC).
-More on that alter!
+More on that later!

 #### Handling Conditional Execution